danialfarid/ng-file-upload/README.md

 For these browsers these two files are needed:  **`FileAPI.min.js`, `FileAPI.flash.swf`** which will be loaded if the browser does not supports HTML5 FormData (no extra load for HTML5 browsers).

 **Note**: Flash needs to be installed on the client browser since `FileAPI` uses Flash to upload files.
+**CORS**: To enable CORS

-You can put these two files beside `angular-file-upload-shim(.min).js` on your server to be loaded automatically on demand or use the following script to set the FileAPI load path for example if you are using CDN (optional):
+You can put these two files beside `angular-file-upload-shim(.min).js` on your server to be loaded automatically on demand or optionally you can use the following script to set the FileAPI load path if they are not at the same location:
 ```html
 <script>
     //optional need to be loaded before angular-file-upload-shim(.min).js